tillg/state-of-the-art-blog/src/articles/2018-09-10-technical_roadmap/technical_roadmap.md

 picture: roadmap.jpg
 ---

-The list of things that I plan to do in the order I want to do them:
+The list of things that I plan to do in the order I want to do them: (huhu)

 * Fix bugs...
 * Paging when there are too many entries so the index would become too long